Roots & Shoots Club’s Earth Day Contest

-In addition to the Friends of the Arts call for art, a group of St. Louis Park high school students from Roots & Shoots conducted their own call for art for utility boxes in an effort to raise awareness of climate change.
-The group of students worked with iMatter and the City of St. Louis Park to have the winning design installed on a utility box wrapped on Earth Day in 2017.
+A group of St. Louis Park high school students from the Roots & Shoots club put on an art contest for utility box wrap designs in an effort to raise awareness of climate change.
+The group of students worked with iMatter and the City of St. Louis Park to have the winning design installed on a utility box on Earth Day in 2017.
 The winning image was a photo taken by Nathaniel Sturzl.
 Other submissions were received from Emma Kempf and Yonah Davis.
 Their submissions and comments about their artwork are below.

-This photo, shown above in color as well as black and white, is of from the south of Iceland.
-It's part of Vatnajökull glacier, which is the largest one in the country.
-From the artist: "It's like a skeleton decomposing, just like the glaciers are decomposing and meting away."
+Shown in color as well as black and white is part of Vatnajökull glacier from the south of Iceland and the largest in the country.
+"It's like a skeleton decomposing, just like the glaciers are decomposing and meting away."

 "I do not want to lose the environmental diversity of our planet to climate change.
 The natural landscape on Earth is varied and unique.
 Wherever you go, there is something different in the scenery, and climate change threatens the existence of land forms and species that make Earth a dynamic place."